 - Advising on day-to-day regulatory and operational matters that implicate EMTALA, including policy development, contracting, and risk management.

 - Contracting, Regulatory & Operational Matters – Counseling on healthcare operations and compliance, such as fraud and abuse, reimbursement, patient care, quality, and risk management issues.

 - Transactions – Providing advice on regulatory and compliance issues arising in healthcare mergers and acquisitions.

 In addition to her work for healthcare clients, Brianna is actively involved in a number of the firm’s pro bono initiatives, including representing families in adoption proceedings and working with children relocated to Tennessee to establish Special Immigration Juvenile Status (SIJS).

-Prior to joining Bass, Berry & Sims, Brianna served as a law clerk to the Honorable Julia Smith Gibbons of the U.S. Court of Appeals for the Sixth Circuit and to the Honorable Bernice Bouie Donald for the U.S. Court of Appeals for the Sixth Circuit.
+Prior to joining Bass, Berry & Sims, Brianna served as a law clerk to the Honorable Julia Smith Gibbons of the U.S. Court of Appeals for the Sixth Circuit (2015–2016) and to the Honorable Bernice Bouie Donald for the U.S. Court of Appeals for the Sixth Circuit (2016–2017).
 During law school, Brianna served as an intern for the Honorable Judge Susan K. Lee with the U.S. District Court for the Eastern District of Tennessee.
-Brianna earned her law degree from the University of Tennessee College of Law and a B.S. in psychology and Spanish from Loyola University.
+Brianna earned her law degree from the University of Tennessee College of Law and a B.S. in psychology and Spanish from Loyola University in New Orleans.